-On a trip to Savannah in October 2008, I noticed something was missing as I walked past the Cotton Exchange on Bay Street.
+On a trip to Savannah in October 2008, I noticed something was missing as I walked by the Cotton Exchange on Bay Street.
 This is what I saw:

 The rough look on the claws of the lion alerted me to the fact that the statue hadn't been removed for a restoration.
 Storing it away in my brain, I figured I'd eventually find out what happened.

 In Savannah, the residents don't just give you the facts...they give you a story.
 At the next instance I was able to talk to one of my friends (a Savannah local), I asked her about the statue.
 "Oh, my Lord!
 You'll never believe it!
 Some lady was drunk, driving down Drayton Street in her Lexus...she wanted to kill herself.
 She was going over 100 mph, and somehow got airborn, took out the Gryffon statue, and landed on top of the Cotton Exchange!
 The statue was over 140 years old and was a gift from France."
 What a story!
 As my jaw dropped in amazement, all I could say was, "Only in Savannah."

 Later in the week, I was walking by the area again and looked at the top of the Cotton Exchange.
 How the hell did a car get all the way up there?
 Standing nearby was a group of locals discussing the tragedy.
 I decided to be nosy and ask them what happened, feigning ignorance (it comes easily to me!).
 They told me that the lady was most likely medicated, had taken out the Lion (not Gryffon), which was a gift from Philadelphia (not France), and then ran smack dab into the front doors of the Exchange...not the roof.
 They told me that the city was on the lookout for another statue to replace it, but that they weren't having much luck.